-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Capital Health Plan Retiree Advantage (HMO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Capital Health Plan State of Florida Retiree Advantage (HMO)

 This document gives you the details about your Medicare health care and prescription drug coverage for plan years beginning in 2025.
 This is an important legal document.
 Please keep it in a safe place.